DrDougPhD/local-bittorrent-file-finder/README.md

 What LocalBFF won't do
 ----------------------

-It won't rename your files, and won't set them up for immediate re-seeding. lbff only provides you with the information for finding files that can be reseeded.
+It won't rename your files, and won't set them up for immediate re-seeding.
+LocalBFF only provides you with the information for finding files that can be reseeded.